Shubhamtribhuvan8/EasyBank/README.md

 -Frontend Framework: `React` for building the user interface.

--UI Library: `Material-UI` for designing responsive and intuitive UI components.
+-UI Library: `Material-UI` and `React-Boostrap` for designing responsive and intuitive UI components.

 -Authentication: `JSON Web Tokens (JWT)` for secure user authentication and authorization.